 The Emirates baggage allowance rules are different for tickets booked before and after February 4, 2019.
 To find out how your ticket might be affected, read on.

-*Article first published December 2016.
+*Information correct as of January 2019, obtained from Emirates.
+Please always check the latest guidance before booking a trip.
 Prices, dimensions and information correct at the time of publication but may be subject to change and/or availability.
-Always check with the airline before flying.

 Emirates hand luggage allowance: size, weight and fees

 |Emirates cabin bag size||Emirates hand luggage weight allowance||Number of bags allowed onboard||Cost to check in oversized hand luggage|